raspberrypilearning/rgb-led-pins/en/step_1.md

-To set the pins for an RGB LED, use the following code:
+To set the pins for a common cathode RGB LED, use the following code:

 --- code ---
 ---